 Cuisinart MultiClad Pro stainless steel roasting pan

 This roasting pan is perfectly designed and has a removable rack – it ticks off all the essential boxes.
 The Cuisinart pan material is pure aluminum which is a great heat conductor and finished with brushed stainless steel, so a beautiful shiny finish, which I love.
-The cool grip hands are riveted to the pan, making it so much easier to handle cooking a 20-pound turkey or large roast beef for the family.
+The cool grip hands are riveted to the pan, making it so much easier to handle cooking a 20-pound turkey or large bottom round roast for the family.
 The removable roasting rack allows you to use this pan to make vegetables, casseroles, lasagna – it is the perfect size if you are cooking food for a large group of guests.
 This tri-ply pan is easy to clean, nonstick, multi-use, and ideal for all home cooks.
 The price is very reasonable for this quality professional-grade roaster.
 With an MSRP of $100, this is a roasting pan everyone should own.
 Check the price; I've seen this same roasting pan on sale on several occasions.

 Viking 3-Ply stainless steel roasting pan with nonstick rack

 The Viking Stainless Steel Roasting Pan is a step up from the Cuisinart and geared more towards home chefs vs. home cooks.
 Either way, I believe investing in quality pans makes sense.